fleschutz/CWTS/README.md

 The C++ Warnings Test Suite (CWTS)
 ==================================

-**Warnings are important, especially in C++.
-To prevent software bugs developers do require an early warning system.
+**Compiler warnings are important, especially in C++.
+They are extremely helpful to prevent software bugs from the beginning.
 However, not every C++ compiler or code analyzer detects and prints each and every possible warning.
 This repository provides a collection of 68 test cases to check this.
 See the [📂Tests](Tests/) subfolder where each test case is handled by a single .cpp source code file, which should generate at least one warning or error.**

 🔧 Requirements & Installation